goldbergyoni/nodebestpractices/README.dutch.md

 **TL;DR:** Use a code linter to check the basic quality and detect anti-patterns early.
 Run it before any test and add it as a pre-commit git-hook to minimize the time needed to review and correct any issue.
 Also check [Section 3](#3-code-style-practices) on Code Style Practices

-**Otherwise:** You may let pass some anti-pattern and possible vulnerable code to your production environment.
+**Anders:** You may let pass some anti-pattern and possible vulnerable code to your production environment.

 <br/><br/>